 - Offer to watch kids for a young mom in the neighborhood so she can grocery shop, Christmas shop, or go on a date with her husband.

 - Turn your garage into a workout room and invite your fitness-enthused neighbor to use the space.

 - Start a mystery book reading club and meet once a week to discuss the plot and structure.
 Pick “the books of _____________” approach.
 Some suggestions for authors?
 Dorothy Sayers (Murder Mysteries), G.K.
 Chesterton (Father Brown Mysteries), Bret Lott (a contemporary writer featured on Oprah but a solid Christian), C.S.
-Lewis (the Chronicles of course, but a space trilogy, and Till We Have Faces are great options), or for much lighter fare, the Jan Karon books (The Mitford series).
+Lewis (the Chronicles of course, but his space trilogy also, and Till We Have Faces are great options), or for much lighter fare, the Jan Karon books (The Mitford series).
 All of these will lead to natural discussions of Christian themes.

 Really, there is no limit to ideas that you might try to reach out to your neighbors and friends both inside and outside your church family.
 I would love to hear your ideas or examples of things you have done to carpe noctem?